Langley Trappers: History

-Once team sports were re-activated in BC in 2021-22, the Trappers went through organizational changes from both a personnel and coaching standpoint, as a number of core players had either been promoted to Junior A hockey or aged out of Junior Hockey completely, and Coach Burt Henderson and Assistant Coach Thomas Koshman were promoted to head the Langley Rivermen Junior A BCHL team.
+Once team sports were re-activated in BC in 2021–22, the Trappers went through organizational changes from both a personnel and coaching standpoint, as a number of core players had either been promoted to Junior A hockey or aged out of Junior Hockey completely, and Coach Burt Henderson and Assistant Coach Thomas Koshman were promoted to head the Langley Rivermen Junior A BCHL team.

 That left the Trappers without a Coach, until GM Brad Bakken stepped in and took the reins of a young rebuilding Hockey club.
 With help from Assistant Coaches Dylan MacKinlay, Garry Mahesh, and Scott Sparkman, as well as Goalie Coach Joey Ali, Bakken guided the Trappers to their most successful year ever, as the team won both the regular season championship and ultimately the PJHL Championship, defeating Mission City in 5 games, Ridge Meadows in a 4-game sweep, and finally the White Rock Whalers in 5 games to clinch the Stonehouse Cup.
-While it was a complete team effort, key playoff performances from goaltender Taje Gill, defensemen Ryan Tong and Kyle Graham, and forwards Garrett Whintors, Brendan O'Grady, Jamie Hylands, and Llayton Schearon were prevalent throughout, with forward Anthony Boznijak scoring the Cup-clinching wraparound goal at 19:25 of the 3rd period of Game 5 in front of a sellout crowd at the Lodge at George Preston Arena on Wednesday, March 30th, 2022.
+While it was a complete team effort, key playoff performances from goaltender Taje Gill, defensemen Ryan Tong and Kyle Graham, and forwards Garrett Whintors, Brendan O'Grady, Jamie Hylands, and Lleyton Shearon were prevalent throughout, with forward Anthony Boznijak scoring the Cup-clinching wraparound goal at 19:25 of the 3rd period of Game 5 in front of a sellout crowd at the Lodge at George Preston Arena on Wednesday, March 30, 2022.